 Since then, there has been some procedural back-and-forth from both sides—most recently a memo opposing Samsung’s attempt to dismiss the case filed on April 26, to which Samsung’s attorneys responded on May 14.

 Other than that, nothing else of note has happened.

 And that’s where we are.
 Kind of a bummer, we know.

 This jockeying between Samsung’s counsel and the plaintiffs’ counsel could go on and on for months (or years).
 Just know that should that be the case, it wouldn’t be unique to this lawsuit.
 When it comes to class actions, these cases generally take more time than less, which is unfortunate for those who, in this instance, had some serious trouble with their fridges.

-Which models of Samsung refrigerators are covered by the lawsuit?
+Which models of Samsung refrigerators are mentioned in the lawsuit?